K9Crypt/k9vault/README.md

 ## Project Description
 K9Vault is an application that allows users to securely upload and encrypt their photos.
 The application provides users with a key to encrypt the photos they upload and then allows them to decrypt the photos using that key.

-## v0.2 - BETA Update
+## v0.3 - BETA Update
-- The design has been completely renewed.
+- Bugs have been fixed.
-- The password entry section has been removed.
+- Application logo has been updated.

 ## Requirements
 - Python 3.x